d4kic/connect4-AI/README.md

 # Connect 4 AI
-Console-based implementation of Connect 4 game written in C++, with an AI opponent implemented using Minimax algorithm with Alpha-beta pruning.
+Implementation of Connect 4 game written in C++, with an AI opponent implemented using Minimax algorithm with Alpha-beta pruning.

-## AI Details
+## Features
+- GUI made using SFML 3.0 library
 - Minimax algorithm to check possible moves
 - Alpha-beta pruning for cutting off branches that are unnecessary for checking
 - Iterative deepening to progressively search deeper moves
-- Uses heuristic evaluation function and positional weights to evaluate current state of the board
+- Heuristic evaluation function and positional weights to evaluate current state of the board
 - Move ordering for efficiency
 ## Possible future improvements
 - Better evaluation function